 Johnnie Walker Princes Street

-It’s almost time to raise a toast to one of Edinburgh’s new arrivals.
+Raise a toast to one of Edinburgh’s new arrivals.
 Reunite with friends and family as you explore the flavours of Scotland at Johnnie Walker Princes Street.
 The new whisky experience follows the story of the brand from its humble beginnings where it was first crafted in an Edinburgh grocer’s, to becoming the world’s best-selling Scotch whisky brand.
 After the tour, tantalise your taste buds with a private dining experience as you savour exquisite Scottish delicacies paired with carefully hand-selected whiskies to complement each dish.
 In the summer months, head out onto the rooftop bars with a cocktail in hand where you will be treated to iconic views of Edinburgh Castle.

 Take a look at what other amazing rooftop bars and skyline views you can find in Scotland’s cities.